Forgotten Vegetarian Recipes America

 1. Nature’s Own Book (1835)

-- Curious to learn more?
-Check out similar recipes on NMRecipes.
+Curious to learn more?
+Check out similar Forgotten Vegetarian Recipes America on NMRecipes.

 2. Vegetable Diet (1838)

-Dr. William Alcott, a staunch health reformer, penned this influential work advocating for the elimination of meat.
+Dr. William Alcott, a staunch health reformer, penned this influential work advocating for eliminating meat.
 His recipes prioritized nutrition and simplicity, emphasizing fresh vegetables, grains, and legumes.

 3. American Cookery (1796)